-Since our inception, we have incurred significant losses, including a net loss of \$35.3 million for the three months ended March 31, 2023.
-As of March 31, 2023, we had an accumulated deficit of \$568.7 million.
+Since our inception, we have incurred significant losses, including a net loss of \$85.5 million for the six months ended June 30, 2023.
+As of June 30, 2023, we had an accumulated deficit of \$619.0 million.
 We expect to continue to incur significant expenses and recognize losses in the foreseeable future as we expand and progress our research and development activities, as well as the associated manufacturing activities and commercialization efforts.
-In addition, our losses from operations may fluctuate significantly from period to period depending on the timing of our clinical trials and our expenditures on other research and development activities, including any associated manufacturing activities, and potential commercialization efforts.
+In addition, our losses from operations may fluctuate significantly from period to period depending on the timing of our clinical trials and our expenditures on other research and development activities, and commercialization efforts.
 Our expenses could increase substantially in connection with our ongoing activities, as we:

-- initiate and conduct clinical trials of VYD222 or any other product candidate; - develop product candidates in new indications or patient populations; - continue to advance the preclinical development of product candidates and our preclinical and discovery programs, including development and screening of additional antibodies; - seek regulatory authorization or approval for any product candidates that successfully complete clinical trials; - pursue marketing approvals or emergency use authorizations ("EUA") and reimbursement for our product candidates; - acquire or in-license other product candidates, intellectual property and/or technologies; - further develop and validate our commercial-scale current Good Manufacturing Practices ("cGMP") manufacturing process for VYD222; - manufacture material under cGMP at our contracted manufacturing facilities for clinical trials and potential EUAs, regulatory approvals and commercial sales; - maintain, expand, enforce, defend and protect our intellectual property portfolio; - comply with regulatory requirements established by the applicable regulatory authorities; - establish a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain regulatory approval or EUA; - hire and retain additional personnel, including research, clinical, development, manufacturing, quality control, quality assurance, regulatory and scientific personnel; - add operational, financial, corporate development, management information systems and administrative personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting and other expenses in operating as a public company.
+- initiate and conduct clinical trials of VYD222 or any other product candidate; - develop product candidates in new indications or patient populations;

+- continue to advance the preclinical development of product candidates and our preclinical and discovery programs, including development and screening of additional antibodies; - seek regulatory authorization or approval for any product candidates that successfully complete clinical trials; - pursue marketing approvals or EUAs and reimbursement for our product candidates; - acquire or in-license other product candidates, intellectual property and/or technologies; - further develop and validate our commercial-scale current Good Manufacturing Practices ("cGMP") manufacturing process for VYD222; - manufacture material under cGMP at our contracted manufacturing facilities for clinical trials and potential EUAs, regulatory approvals and commercial sales; - maintain, expand, enforce, defend and protect our intellectual property portfolio; - comply with regulatory requirements established by the applicable regulatory authorities; - establish a sales, marketing and distribution infrastructure to commercialize any product candidates for which we may obtain regulatory approval or EUA; - hire and retain additional personnel, including research, clinical, development, manufacturing, quality control, quality assurance, regulatory and scientific personnel; - add operational, financial, corporate development, management information systems and administrative personnel, including personnel to support our product development and planned future commercialization efforts; and - incur additional legal, accounting and other expenses in operating as a public company.

-We do not anticipate generating revenue from product sales, including government supply contracts, unless and until we successfully complete clinical development and obtain marketing approvals or EUA for one or more of our product candidates.
-Subject to receiving marketing approval or EUA for any of our product candidates for the prevention and/or treatment of COVID-19, we expect to explore a range of commercial go-to-market approaches, including building our own commercial organization, outsourcing to contract sales and marketing organizations, and/or partnering with other biopharmaceutical companies with established sales, marketing, and market access capabilities.
+We do not anticipate generating revenue from product sales, including government supply contracts, unless and until we successfully complete clinical development and obtain marketing approvals or EUAs for one or more of our product candidates.
+We would expect to explore a range of commercial go-to-market approaches, including building our own commercial organization, outsourcing to contract sales and marketing organizations, and/or partnering with other biopharmaceutical companies with established sales, marketing, and market access capabilities, in anticipation of potential EUA or marketing approval for any of our product candidates for the prevention and/or treatment of COVID-19.
 Accordingly, if we obtain marketing approval or EUA for any of our product candidates, we will incur significant additional commercialization expenses related to product manufacturing, marketing, sales and distribution.